 Hypertension is a common disorder that affects a large proportion of the community.
 It is usually asymptomatic and is detected on routine exam or after the occurrence of a complication such as a heart attack or stroke.
-It is often referred to as the silent killer.

 Isolated systolic hypertension is also graded according to systolic blood pressure values in the ranges indicated, provided that diastolic values are <90 mmHg.

 Although different studies have used a variety of cut-off points for the diagnosis of hypertension in the community, any blood pressure >120 mmHg systolic is associated with an increased cardiovascular risk.
 The importance of hypertension is its relation to other cardiovascular risk factors and consequent overall cardiovascular risk.